dogpoetmike/second-code-review/README.md

 ### Description

-Site designed to meet the requirements for the second code review of [Epicodus'](http://epicodus.com) Intro to Programming Course.
+[Site](http://dogpoetmike.github.io/second-code-review/) designed to meet the requirements for the second code review of [Epicodus'](http://epicodus.com) Intro to Programming Course.
 September 2015

 ### Author
 Mike McAllister
 [mikemcallister@mac.com](mailto:mikemcallister@mac.com)

+###Setup Requirements
+Click on the following [link](http://dogpoetmike.github.io/second-code-review/) or paste the link into the URL finder of any updated web broswer to view the project site.

 ### Legal